Tel Shikmona: Findings

 It is agreed among scholars that the site, Tell es-Samak, has no identification so far during the Biblical periods.
 Latest historical and archaeological research points towards the identification of the site during Hellenistic-Byzantine periods as Porphyreon (south).
-This new identification fits with the clear Christian remains at the site and the absence of Jewish ones as should expected from Shikmona.
+This new identification fits with the clear Christian remains at the site and the absence of Jewish ones as should be expected from Tell es-Samak.

 Nature reserve and national park

-Shikmona was declared a 1677-dunam nature reserve in 2008.
+Tell es-Samak was declared a 1677-dunam nature reserve in 2008.
 A small area (73 dunams) was declared a national park, as well.